RowDaBoat/ritual/README.md

 - Real-time TUI with animated progress bars and status labels.
 - Built-in tasks: `cmd`, `download`, `copy`, `move`, `mkdir`, `remove`, `wait`.
 - Nim toolchain tasks: `nim.compile`, `nim.run`, `nim.doc`, `nim.command`.
-- Ritual composition via `recite` to invoke rituals from other rituals.
+- Ritual composition via `recite` to invoke rituals from the same or other packages.
 - Custom tasks with `task:` and custom rendering with `tui:`.
 - Per-task log output with configurable output directory.
 - Error handling with colored failure states and log output on crash.
-- Graceful Ctrl+C interrupt handling.

 ## DSL